luigifreda/pyslam/README.md

   folder_path: data/slam_state   # folder path relative to root of this repository
 ```

-Pressing the `Save` button saves the current map, frontend, and backend configurations.
+Pressing the `Save` button saves the current map, front-end, and backend configurations.
 Reloading a saved map overwrites the current system configurations to ensure descriptor compatibility.

 ### Trajectory saving